 When I only had one book on one platform like KDP, using a book sales tracker service was unnecessary.

-However, when I started having multiple books on multiple platforms like KDP, D2D, Createspace, Kobo, iBooks, etc…it would seriously take a lot of time to check each platform’s sales and ensure things were tracking.
+However, when I started having multiple books on multiple platforms like KDP, D2D, Apple Books, Kobo, Barnes and Noble, etc…it would seriously take a lot of time to check each platform’s sales and ensure things were tracking.